-A three-fifths vote in Congress proposes an Amendment to this Constitution.
+A three-fifths vote in the House and Senate proposes an Amendment to this Constitution.
 This proposed Amendment shall be submitted to the State Legislatures.
-If one-third of the State Legislatures do not vote to oppose the Proposed Amendment within three years of the date it was submitted, then the Proposed Amendment shall be submitted for a Plebiscite in accordance with Section 5 for inclusion on the next Federal Ballot following no sooner than the third anniversary of the approval by Congress.
+It shall be ratified provided that two-fifths of the State Legislatures do not vote to oppose the Proposed Amendment within five years of the date it was submitted.